Waelson/Stream-Processing-with-KSQL/README.md

 The installation process of the Python and Pip is very easy.
 So this tutorial dont't will cover this steps.
 I recommend you look for more information in [www.python.org](https://www.python.org/downloads/) and [pip.pypa.io](https://pip.pypa.io/en/stable/installing/).

-After you install Python and Pip run the command below to install all dependencies need to execute <code>click_simulator.py</code>.
+After you install Python and Pip run the command below to install all dependencies need to execute <code>click_simulator.py</code> application.
+This code is responsible to simulate the click events into an web page.
+It will generate unbounded click events, sending a flow continuous messages to a Kafka topic.

 ```bash
 pip install -r requirements.txt